SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/failover-cluster-lab-hyperv/Lab-screenshots.md

 # High Availability Infrastructure Lab with Hyper-V, Failover Clustering, and iSCSI

-This lab project demonstrates the setup of a fully functional enterprise-grade high availability (HA) infrastructure using Windows Server, Hyper-V, Failover Clustering, and iSCSI-based shared storage.

 The simulation was performed in a nested virtualization environment with four virtual machines:
 - `TamangDC` (Domain Controller),
 - `TamangStorage` (iSCSI Target Server),